amacdougall/raiseyourgame-clojure/README.md

 Now, ClojureScript commands you enter in the REPL in your terminal will be interpreted by the browser.
 In a reversal of the natural order, the terminal REPL can be considered the client, while the browser is the host.

+Finally, to execute ClojureScript code in the context of a namespace in the running app, first use an `ns` directive with _all_ the require statements from the original code.
+It's safe to just copy and paste the entire `ns` block from your source file.